Conservation Science and Practice

 Consider social and ecological processes, system dynamics and feedback loops at local, regional and global scales.
 Explore how these influence the effectiveness of potential solutions to environmental problems.

-Build a solid understanding of concepts and quantitative and qualitative methods that provide the foundation for ecological and social research.
+Build a solid understanding of principles, concepts and techniques for ecological and social research.

-Develop the practical skills to lead, fund, manage and deliver projects to become an effective conservation practitioner and researcher.
+Develop the practical skills to lead, fund, manage and deliver projects to become an effective conservation practitioner.

-Learn techniques to make data analysis and literature reviews reproducible and learn a core set of statistical methods used in social and ecological research.
+Learn techniques to make data analysis and literature reviews reproducible and study a core set of statistical methods used in social and ecological research.

 Critically examine whether conservation actions lead to positive outcomes for both nature and humanity.
 Explore the importance of monitoring and evaluation to underpinning more effective, evidence-informed conservation.

-Complete an independent research project in an area of your interest.
+Complete an independent research project on a topic of your choice drawn from conservation science.

-You'll have the opportunity to work with academic research groups or projects supported by external partners, or develop your own projects.
+You'll have the opportunity to work with academic research groups, governmental or non-governmental conservation organisations.
+You can take up a project from a range proposed by our external partners or develop your own research questions.

-You’ll carry out the project over one-year, full time.
-On the part-time version of this course, you'll complete this project in your second year after completing the core modules in the first year.
+Full time students will carry out the project over 5 months.
+On the part-time version of this course, you'll complete this project in your second year, after completing the taught modules in the first year.

 Entry requirements